ascoderu/lokole/README.rst

 setup scripts described above, but additionally also pass the following environment variables to the Docker setup script:

+- :code:`DEPLOY_COMPUTE`: Must be set to :code:`k8s` to toggle the Kubernetes deployment mode.

 - :code:`KUBERNETES_RESOURCE_GROUP_NAME`: The resource group into which to provision the Azure Kubernetes Service cluster.